Electrical Engineering Students' European Association

 The Electrical Engineering STudents' European assoCiation (EESTEC) is a nonprofit apolitical and non-governmental student organization for Electrical Engineering and Computer Science (EECS) students at universities, institutes and schools of technology in Europe awarding an engineering degree.
 As of March 2020, there were 48 current locations in EESTEC from 24 countries, although several other locations were active in EESTEC over the years.

 As a pre-professional organization, EESTEC puts a strong emphasis on the development of a general skillset, with soft-skill growth added to the mastery of the academic and professional skillset of the field.
 The organization aims to promote and develop international contacts and the exchange of ideas among EECS students through professional workshops, cultural student exchanges and publications.

-EESTEC was founded in 1986 in Eindhoven, The Netherlands.
-The official seat moved several times until finally returning in 2002 to Delft, its current location.
+EESTEC was founded in 1986 in Eindhoven, Netherlands.
+The official seat moved several times until finally moving to Zurich, Switzerland in 2021, its current location.

 History

 Pre-EESTEC

 Discussions about the need for an international organization for electrical engineering students are dated back to 1958, when students from France and West Germany met in an attempt to form such a group.
 It was not, however, until five years later that a European association, called EURIELEC, was formed.

 Despite the success in its early years, EURIELEC was dissolved in 1972.
 Various attempts were made over the next twelve years, but no organization was able to form a sustainable structure to reconnect electrical engineering students in Europe.

 In 1984, the boards of three Dutch student guilds from ETV (Delft), Thor (Eindhoven) and Scintilla (Enschede), decided to try and reignite the interest of other European student associations in renewing the international student activities.
 They exchanged ideas with professional organizations such as IEEE, EUREL and SEFI, and in January 1985 wrote the first letter to all former EURIELEC member universities, inviting them to take part in a new international annual conference for electrical engineering students, which they later named EESTIC (Electrical Engineering STudents International Conference).